pnp/List-Formatting/view-samples/default-hover-cards/README.md

 ## Summary
 The following image shows a list with a defalut hover added to a formatted view in a doclib

-On hover in a formatted view on a file a file card is displayed and
+On hover in a formatted view on a file a file card is displayed

 On hover in a formatted view on a person column a profile card is displayed and